stenskjaer/samewords/README.md

 neither a directory nor a file, it will create the file `output` and write the content to that.

-Alternatively regular unix redirecting will work just as well in a Unix context.
+Alternatively regular unix redirecting will work just as well in a Unix context:
-For example:

 ```bash
 samewords my-beautiful-edition.tex > ~/Desktop/test/output.tex
 ```